percona/portal-doc/docs/checks.md

 ## Advisor check tiers and entitlements

 ### Built-in Advisors
-By default, PMM comes with the basic checks included in the Configuration and the Security Advisors: **Configuration Versions** and **Security CVE**.
+By default, PMM comes with the basic checks included in the Configuration and the Security Advisors: **Configuration Versions** and **CVE Security**.
 When your PMM instance is not connected to Percona Platform, PMM can only provide these built-in Anonymous Advisor checks.

 ### How to get more checks